 Yes, we will act as co-trustee.
 Co-trustee is the term used when more than one individual or corporation is named to serve as a trustee of a trust.
 Unless otherwise specified in the trust, co-trustees normally act together and exercise their powers jointly.
 Co-trustees share the same powers and fiduciary responsibilities according to the trust document and laws of the state in which the trust resides.

 If you are satisfied that your trustee is doing a good job, then enjoy the knowledge that someone cared enough to consider your financial well-being.
-If you are unhappy or unsure about what is being done for you, contact us or one of our member attorneys (see our Member Attorney Directory) for a confidential discussion or review.
+If you have concerns or are unsure about what is being done for you, contact us for a confidential discussion or review.
 There is no obligation and we keep information private at all times.

 The length of time to administer and close an estate varies depending on the complexity of the estate and how your estate plan is designed.
 There are also federal and state rules that govern the process.